jake-cryptic/mappr2/README.md

 Make sure you have a valid .env file (You can just rename .env.example to .env for now)

+Before you can run mappr you must make sure to download the third-party JS libraries.

+	npm install

+	npx mix

 To run the flask application in development mode:

 	python wsgi.py